Guides / Agencies

 For a complete checklist of what to monitor on WordPress sites specifically, see our WordPress monitoring guide.
 It covers uptime, performance, WooCommerce, and security monitoring in detail.
 Use the free SSL checker for quick client audits before pitching the plan.

-Pricing: Real Numbers from the Market
+WordPress Maintenance Plan Pricing: Real Numbers

 If you're charging less than $99/month, you're underpricing.
 Period.